Battle of Fort Henry: Aftermath and the timberclad raid

 After the bombardment had lasted 75 minutes, Tilghman surrendered to Foote's fleet, which had closed to within 400 yd for a close-range bombardment.
 Before the battle, Tilghman told his men that he would offer an hour of resistance to allow his men additional time to escape.
 With only one cannon still working, down to the last few rounds due to the powder magazine being underwater, and the rest of the guns destroyed or knocked out, Tilghman ordered the Confederate flag at Fort Henry lowered and a white sheet raised on the fort's flagpole.
 Upon seeing the white flag, the Union gunboats immediately ceased fire.
-A small launch from the flotilla sailed through the sally port of the fort and picked up Tilghman for the surrender conference and ceremony on Cincinnati.
+The flooded state of the fort was as such that the surrendering party sailed out of the sally port of the fort in a small launch and picked up Tilghman for the surrender negotiation on Cincinnati.
 Twelve officers and 82 men of the garrison surrendered; other casualties from the fort's garrison were estimated to be 15 men killed and 20 wounded.
 The evacuating Confederate force left all of its artillery and equipment behind.
-Tilghman was imprisoned, but exchanged on August 15.
+Tilghman was imprisoned for many months, and exchanged in August 15.

 Tilghman wrote bitterly in his report that Fort Henry was in a "wretched military position. ...
 The history of military engineering records no parallel to this case."
 Grant sent a brief dispatch to Halleck: "Fort Henry is ours. ...
 I shall take and destroy Fort Donelson on the 8th and return to Fort Henry."
 Halleck wired Washington, D.C.: "Fort Henry is ours.
 The flag is reestablished on the soil of Tennessee.
 It will never be removed."

 Grant and his troops arrived at Fort Henry at around 3 p.m. on February 6 to see that the garrison had already surrendered.
 McClernand's division arrived at the fort about 30 minutes later.
 In the meantime, Smith's division had reached the deserted Fort Heiman.
 If Grant had been cautious and delayed his departure by two days, the battle would have never occurred.
 By February 8, Fort Henry was completely underwater.
 On February 7, the Union gunboats Cincinnati, St. Louis, and Essex returned to Cairo with whistles blowing and flying Fort Henry's captured Confederate flags upside down.
 The Chicago Tribune proclaimed the battle as "one of the most complete and signal victories in the annals of the world's warfare."